Michael-2121/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. Write a script that reverse its input.
 22. Write a script that displays all users and their home directories, sorted by users.
 23. Empty casks make the most noise
+24. A gif is worth ten thousand words